Animegod8/gncc-text/README.md

 # gncc-text

-A small compact text editor for linux writen in java and python this was made to be a convenence thing for linux/unix based systems.
+A small compact text editor for linux writen in java and python(with some shell scripting to pull it all together)

+this was made to be a convenence thing for linux/unix based systems.